This is the eleventh section of the Disaster Manual. This section is on personal bankruptcy issues. This resource is meant for volunteer lawyers.

 Student loans are dischargeable only on a showing of “undue hardship.”
 11 U.S.C. § 523(a)(8).
 The undue hardship standard is very hard to meet.
 Unlike practically every other legal liability, student loans never go away—there is currently no statute of limitations for student loan debt.
 In fact, the BAPCPA expanded the definition of student loans to encompass all types of lenders, including nongovernmental lenders.
 11 U.S.C. § 523(a)(8).

-Voluntarily repaying a debt even if it would be discharged by your bankruptcy is not prohibited, but you should be very careful if you consider pursuing this option.
+Voluntarily repaying a debt even if it would be (or already was) discharged by your bankruptcy is not prohibited (see 11 U.S.C. §524(f)), but you should be very careful if you consider pursuing this option.
 Once a discharge is obtained, the discharge will operate as an injunction against efforts to collect the discharged debt, and creditors cannot force a debtor to pay any amounts that are discharged.
 In a Chapter 7 case, if you choose to do this, you must use exempt assets (assets you listed on your schedules as being exempt) or post-petition earnings (money you earned after you filed the petition), so it may be wise to wait until the bankruptcy case is closed before making such voluntary payments.
-See http://www.nolo.com/legal-encyclopedia/what-debts-must-i-continue-pay-during-my-chapter-7- bankruptcy.html.

 The “automatic stay” prevents a creditor from continuing to enforce a claim against a debtor during the pendency of the bankruptcy case.
 Some examples of actions by a creditor that would violate the stay are these: (1) filing a new lawsuit or continuing to press a lawsuit that had already been filed, (2) sending collection letters, (3) filing a “financing statement” to perfect a security interest, (4) refusing to issue a transcript of school records, or (5) seeking to foreclose on property.

 There are a number of exceptions to the automatic stay, however.
 The automatic stay does not apply to certain proceedings involving certain domestic matters (i.e., paternity, domestic violence, and dissolution of marriage matters), the withholding of income to pay domestic support obligations (i.e., child support, alimony), the restriction or suspension of a driver’s license, and certain pre-existing eviction actions.
 11 U.S.C. § 362(b).
-In addition, the stay now automatically terminates after thirty days if the case is filed by a debtor within one year after he or she had another bankruptcy case dismissed, unless the court finds that the new filing is in good faith.
+In addition, the stay now automatically terminates after thirty days if the case is filed by a debtor within one year after they had another bankruptcy case dismissed, unless the court finds that the new filing is in good faith.
 11 U.S.C. § 362(c)(3).
-The automatic stay also automatically terminates with regard to secured debt if a statement of intent is not filed timely (within thirty days after the filing of the petition or by the date of the Section 341 meeting, whichever is earlier).
+If the debtor files a third bankruptcy within one year after two previous bankruptcy cases were dismissed, the automatic stay does not go into effect when the third case is filed, and the debtor must ask the court to impose a stay.
+11 U.S.C. § 362(c)(4).
+The automatic stay also automatically terminates with regard to secured debt if a statement of intention is not filed timely (within thirty days after the filing of the petition or by the date of the Section 341 meeting, whichever is earlier).
 11 U.S.C. § 521(a)(2).
-If the debtor files a third bankruptcy within one year after two previous bankruptcy cases were dismissed, the automatic stay does not go into effect when the third filing is made.
-11 U.S.C. § 362(c)(4)(A)(i).

 In order to receive certain state exemptions in the bankruptcy, such as a homestead exemption, the debtor must have lived in Texas longer (see Q. 11-19 for more details).

-Q. 11-14 If I am going through a divorce, how will my ex-spouse filing bankruptcy affect our divorce settlement?
+Q. 11-14 -- How will my ex-spouse’s filing bankruptcy affect our divorce decree or settlement?